 All faculty offices are equipped with a Windows, Linux, or Mac workstation.
 Standard software installations include Ubuntu 18.04 or Windows 10, Java, jGRASP, many Microsoft packages from the Microsoft Development Network, Mozilla Firefox and Google Chrome.

-Wireless access is available throughout the CSE Building and all of campus, including student dorms, cafeterias, and other public areas.
+Database servers and software includes MySQL, PostgreSQL, and Oracle.
+Wireless access is available throughout the CSE Building and the UF campus including student dorms, cafeterias, and other public areas.

-The UF College of Engineering requires all students possess an adequately-provisioned laptop computer ensuring easy access to all resources in the classrooms.
+The classrooms in the CSE building have all been provided with multimedia support and computers housed in a locked kiosk.
+These resources all have access to the University’s wireless network.
+The UF College of Engineering requires all students to possess an adequately-provisioned laptop computer ensuring easy access to all resources in the classrooms.

 The bulk of the CISE’s disk storage comes from a Sun 7410 with 66TB of raw disk space.

 An additional 300TB is provided by other servers.

 There are about 35 servers running Red Hat Enterprise Linux 7 to provice services such as: